liferay/liferay-frontend-projects/CONTRIBUTING.md

 3. To use the local repository from `yarn` run `yarn config set registry http://localhost:4873`.
 4. To stop using the local repository edit your `~/.npmrc` and `~/.yarnrc` files and remove the local repo.

 Publishing to the local Verdaccio repository won't update [https://npmjs.com](https://npmjs.com) so you can publish as many local versions as you want without worrying about polluting the public npm repository.
-Then, when you are finished testing, just remove the local versions from you local Verdaccio, point `npm` and `yarn` to the public npm repo, and publish the ultimate valid release.
+Then, when you are finished testing, just remove the local versions from your local Verdaccio, point `npm` and `yarn` to the public npm repo, and publish the ultimate valid release.